|

 • Basil and Borage partner well with tomatoes, attracting pollinating bees.

-• Dill attracts beneficial ladybugs, which eat aphids and spider mites, and is a food source for caterpillars and butterflies.
+• Dill attracts beneficial ladybugs, which eat aphids and spider mites and are a food source for caterpillars and butterflies.

 • Parsley attracts beneficial insects to protect and pollinate tomatoes.